hashicorp/vault/website/source/api/secret/identity/tokens.html.md

 sidebar_title: "Identity Tokens"
 sidebar_current: "api-http-secret-identity-tokens"
 description: |-
-  This is the API documentation for configuring, acquiring, and validating vault issued Identity tokens.
+  This is the API documentation for configuring, acquiring, and validating vault issued identity tokens.
 ---

 ## Configure the Identity Tokens Backend